 Are you new to MicroObservatory?
 Check out all the tutorials available on the Tools & Training page.

 You will need a Google email to submit your images here to enter the NASA's Astrophoto Challenge.

 The MicroObservatory Team and NASA's Universe of Learning will review all of the submissions, and highlight entries that demonstrate compelling and creative image-processing techniques.

-After the season ends, we will review all submissions to NASA's Astrophoto Challenges, and will post standout entries on the Challenge pages.
+After the season ends, we will review all submissions to NASA's Astrophoto Challenges, and will post highlights to the Standout Entries page.

 What about past seasons?